 The left part of figure 11 shows the mean and standard deviation of wet troposphere correction (radiometer - ECMWF) difference by pass for current cycle.
 Beside natural pass to pass variations, there is no anomaly detectable.
+Daily mean of the difference between radiometer and ECMWF wet troposphere correction (right part of the figure) is drifting by around 2mm over the last two months (3mm since the end of year 2015).

-FIGURE 11 - Pass monitoring of wet troposphere differences between radiometer and ECMWF model for Jason-2 cycle 275 (left) and daily monitoring of wet troposphere differences between radiometer and ECMWF model (right).
+FIGURE 11 - Pass monitoring of wet troposphere differences between radiometer and ECMWF model for Jason-2 cycle 291 (left) and daily monitoring of wet troposphere differences between radiometer and ECMWF model (right).